-Feel free to reach out to the group's president with any questions or concerns.
-You can learn more about each group by clicking on their name below.
+Reach out to the group's president with any questions or concerns.
+You can learn more about each group by selecting their name from the following list.
 This will take you to their website where you can read their mission and history, and learn how to become a member.
 Each group is open to all individuals, regardless of identity.

-For guidance on creating a new faculty and staff association or other group, please contact the Office of Inclusive Community, InclusiveCommunity@uco.edu.
+For guidance on creating a new faculty and staff association or other affinity group, please contact Inclusive Community, InclusiveCommunity@uco.edu.

 The UCO 2SLGBTQIA+ Faculty and Staff Association was formed to celebrate and support the lives of our Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual + Faculty and Staff community, as well as Allies and students.